hasura/graphql-serverless/aws-lambda-nodejs/README.md

-# nodeJS + AWS Lambda GraphQL Boilerplate
+# NodeJS + AWS Lambda GraphQL Boilerplate

 This is a GraphQL backend boilerplate in nodeJS that can be deployed on AWS Lambda.